-No it is not permissible.
+No, it is not permissible.
 It's another unauthorised Local Rule of unknown origin that some clubs even have permanently fixed on their Local Rules board and/or scorecards.
 The R&A has provided a written decision that states allowing anything growing to be plucked would amend a Rule of Golf, therefore this cannot be authorised by Clubs, Associations or National Governing Bodies.

 If a particular invasive grass is an issue, Clubs have the authority to introduce a Local Rule using the same provisions as the traditional 'Clean and Place' Local Rule.
-The recommended wording for this can be found in our Local Rules section

-A Local Rule with wording to this effect was spotted on a club score card sent to our Association.
+A Local Rule with wording to this effect was spotted on a club scorecard sent to our Association.
 This Local Rule is stating that if a ball lay in the rough but the player was entitled to a drop under a specific Rule, the player would have to drop the ball in the rough.

 This would amend a Rule of Golf so is not an authorised Local Rule.
 If the limits of the dropping area allow the ball to be dropped in a more favourable lie (such as the fairway when the ball originally lay in the rough), that is to the good fortune of the player and such relief cannot be denied.

-Myth 9.
+Myth 7.
 On the green, you must mark behind the ball before lifting it.

-Myth 10.
+Myth 8.
 You can declare a ball on the green to be “marked” to save time.

-Myth 11.
+Myth 9.
 You can declare your ball to be lost.

-Myth 13.
+Myth 11.
 If someone else marks my ball, then that person has to replace it.

-Under Rule 20-1 (Lifting and Marking), a ball to be lifted under the rules may be lifted by the player, his partner, or another person authorised by the player.
+Under Rule 14.1b (Lifting and Marking – who must replace ball), a ball to be lifted under the rules may be lifted by the player, their partner, their caddie on the putting green, or another person authorised by the player.

 Regardless of who does the lifting and replacing, the player is responsible for any breach of the Rules that may occur.

-Myth 14.
+Myth 12.
 If you’re off the green you can’t have the flagstick held.

-Myth 15.
+Myth 13.
 If the ball is marked on the putting green it is out of play.

 A common misconception is that when a player replaces a ball in front of his marker on the green, the ball is still not in play.
 This is not the case.
-If the ball marker is not lifted after the ball is replaced and the ball is subsequently moved by the slope of the green or by the wind, the ball must be played from where it comes to rest in its new position.
+Part of the Definition of ‘In Play’ states “If a ball has been lifted and replaced, it is in play even if the ball-marker has not been removed”.
+If the ball marker is not lifted after the ball is replaced and the ball is subsequently moved by the slope of the green or by the wind, the ball must be replaced on its original spot.

-Myth 16.
+Myth 14.
 You cannot smooth the sand if your ball is still in the bunker.

-After making a stroke, if a player fails to extricate his ball from the bunker it is permissable to rake the sand that has just been disturbed as long as that sand does not affect the lie, stance or line of play of the next stroke.
+After making a stroke, if a player fails to extricate his ball from the bunker it is permissible to rake the sand that has just been disturbed as long as that sand does not affect the lie, stance or line of play of the next stroke.
 It does not matter if after playing the next stroke the ball comes back into the area that has just been smoothed.